awsdocs/amazon-ecs-developer-guide/doc_source/example_user_data_scripts.md

 + Write the systemd unit file to monitor the agent\.
 + Enable and start the systemd unit\.

 You can use this script for your own container instances, provided that they are launched from an Ubuntu 16\.04 AMI\.
 Be sure to replace the `ECS_CLUSTER=default` line in the configuration file to specify your own cluster name, if you are not using the `default` cluster\.
-For more information about launching container instances, see [Launching an Amazon ECS Container Instance](launch_container_instance.md)\.
+For more information about launching container instances, see [Launching an Amazon ECS container instance](launch_container_instance.md)\.

 ```
 #!/bin/bash